 If small ships sound more appealing to you than their larger, floating-city counterparts, choices abound.
 How do you know when small is too small -- or which small ships are still too big for your taste?
-We've broken down the small-ship world into four size groups, and will lay out the distinctions and appeal of each.
 For the sake of this discussion, we'll use the following classifications:

 Small Yachts: Up to 110 passengers